mdotstrange/LoadingBdTreesNotes/README.md

 As you can see just using Async loading gives a huge performance boost- here's how to get more using Mec (More Effective Coroutines) which is a free on the asset store.

-What I did was every simple- I add all my Enemies with Btrees to a list- then to activate them I loop through the list and wait a single frame between activations like so- here's a simple example of what I did-
+What I did was very simple- I add all my Enemies with Btrees to a list- then to activate them I loop through the list and wait a single frame between activations like so- here's a simple example of what I did-

 ```